smallpaes/sparkol-app/README.md

 #### Increase test coverage

 Even though the test coverage is already high, there are still some areas that could be improved, such as unit testing for context.

-#### Increase test coverage

-Even though the test coverage is already high, there are still some areas that could be improved, such as context.

 ## Challenges and Solutions